opencobra/COBRA.jl/docs/src/tutorials.md

 ### Writing a MATLAB script

-The main functionality of `PALM.jl` is to run a MATLAB script which loads a different model each time from a directory of models.
-The script can be based on any tutorial of [the CORBA Toolbox](https://git.io/cobratoolbox) or on a custom script.
+The main functionality of `PALM.jl` is to run a MATLAB script that loads a different model each time from a directory of models.
+The MATLAB script can be based on any tutorial of [the CORBA Toolbox](https://git.io/cobratoolbox) or on a custom script.

 In order to illustrate the inner workings of `PALM.jl`, we will write a custom script that loads a different model out of a folder of 4 models, and calculates several numerical characteristics of the stoichiometric matrix.
 The analysis is accelerated by distributing these 4 models across 2 different workers.

 The MATLAB script can be saved as `scriptFile.m` in any folder.
-For illustration purposes, this script is located in the `test/` folder of the COBRA.jl installation directory.
+For illustration purposes, this script is located in the `test/` folder of the COBRA.jl installation directory, but may be located in any other directory.
 Its content can be visualized as follows:

 ```julia